Execution of Saridewi Djamani: Appeal

 After she was sentenced to death, Saridewi appealed to the Court of Appeal and sought leave to introduce new medical evidence to support her contention that she was suffering from drug withdrawal symptoms which were severe enough to impair her ability to give her statements coherently and accurately.
 On 16 September 2020, the Court of Appeal approved a remittal hearing in front of the original trial judge at the High Court.

 However, on 28 June 2022, the original trial judge See Kee Oon found that she had "at most been suffering from mild to moderate methamphetamine withdrawal during the statement-taking period" but the symptoms were "minimal and not noticeable" and her ability to give statements was not impaired.
 Therefore, he once again found Saridewi guilty of drug trafficking and upheld her death sentence.

 After the remittal hearing, Saridewi appealed a second time to the Court of Appeal, but the appellate court's three judges - Chief Justice Sundaresh Menon and two Judges of Appeal Andrew Phang and Tay Yong Kwang - rejected her appeal and affirmed the trial judge's findings on 6 October 2022.

-Saridewi, who was incarcerated on death row for five years since 2018, was one of the two women held on Singapore's death row.
-The other woman was Tika Pesik, a Singaporean who was found guilty of trafficking 26.29g of heroin in 2013 (hanged on 15 October 2025).
+Saridewi, who was incarcerated on death row for five years since 2018, was one of two women held on Singapore's death row prior to her execution in July 2023, the other female death row convict at the time of Saridewi's execution was Tika Pesik, a Singaporean who was found guilty of trafficking 26.29g of heroin in 2013 and was subsequently executed on 15 October 2025.
 Tika and one of her two accomplices Hamzah Ibrahim were convicted and sentenced to death in September 2017, while the third offender Muhammad Farid Sudi was given a life sentence with caning.
-Tika's sentence (as well as Hamzah's) was upheld in 2018 despite an appeal and Tika (together with Hamzah) remained on death row as of the time when Saridewi's execution order was finalized.
+Tika's sentence (as well as Hamzah's) was upheld in 2018 despite an appeal and Tika (together with Hamzah) remained on death row when Saridewi was executed.